CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ## Exercise 1: Getting Started with Microsoft Fabric: Activate Trial and Set Up a Workspace

-In this exercise, you will activate a 60-day free trial of Microsoft Fabric and create a workspace linked to Copilot-enabled capacity.
-This setup will prepare you to bring in data, build models, and generate reports using Microsoft Fabric’s integrated tools.
+In this exercise, you will activate a 60-day free trial of Microsoft Fabric and set up a new workspace.
+The workspace will be linked to a Copilot-enabled capacity, allowing you to prepare the environment for bringing in data, building models, and generating reports using Microsoft Fabric’s integrated tools.

 ### Task 1: Start Free fabric trial

-Start a free Microsoft Fabric trial to explore powerful data analytics, integration, and visualization features.
+In this task, you will activate the free 60-day Microsoft Fabric trial.
+This trial provides access to Fabric’s powerful data analytics, integration, and visualization features, enabling you to explore and work with the platform without requiring an active license.

 1. On the top right corner of the screen, select the **User icon (1)** and select **Free trial (2)**.